Medium Wool Rug in Jacaranda / Indigo

 Width: 2.5 feet

 This item ships from Guatemala.

-This Crossbody combines handmade beauty with utility, in a one-of-a-kind traditional brocade textile.
-This textile...
+This unique Crossbody combines handmade beauty with utility, made with a pre-loved traditional brocade textile...